Terms & Conditions

 Conditions: the terms and conditions set out in this document as amended from time to time in accordance with clause 12.6.

-Contract: the contract between the Supplier and the Customer for the sale and purchase of the Goods, including the Order Confirmation, the Pre-Contract Checklist, the TAF and any documents attached to them, and incorporating these Conditions.
+Contract: the contract between the Supplier and the Customer for the sale and purchase of the Goods and/or Services, consisting of the General Arrangement Drawing, the Sales Order, the Order Confirmation, and any documents attached to or referred to in them, and incorporating these Conditions.

 Costs: has the meaning given in clause 8.3

-Customer: the person or firm who purchases the Goods from the Supplier.
+Customer: the person or firm who purchases the Goods and/or Services from the Supplier.

 Force Majeure Event: any event beyond a party’s, or any holding company (as defined in s1159 Companies Act 2006) of any party’s, reasonable control, which by its nature could not have been foreseen, or, if it could have been foreseen, was unavoidable, including strikes, lock-outs or other industrial disputes (whether involving its own workforce or a third party’s), failure of energy sources or transport network, acts of God, war, terrorism, riot, civil commotion, interference by civil or military authorities, national or international calamity, armed conflict, malicious damage, breakdown of plant or machinery, nuclear, chemical or biological contamination, sonic boom, explosions, collapse of building structures, fires, floods, storms, earthquakes, loss at sea, epidemics or similar events, natural disasters or extreme adverse weather conditions, or default of suppliers or subcontractors.